tenzir/tenzir/web/docs/develop/architecture/actor-model.md

 ## C++ Actor Framework (CAF)

-VAST is written in C++.
+Tenzir is written in C++.
 We [evaluated multiple actor model library implementations](http://matthias.vallentin.net/papers/thesis-phd.pdf) and found that the [C++ Actor Framework (CAF)][caf] best suits our needs because of the following unique features: